Cookie Settings

 Which animals am I likely to see?

 “You will be amazed at the amount and variety of wildlife you'll see over the course of 12 days on safari in Uganda.
-Assuming that you choose to track mountain gorillas and chimps, you can be all but certain of encountering these charismatic apes in their natural habitat.
-(The success rate for chimp tracking is slightly lower than for gorillas, but most itineraries allow for a second opportunity should you fail on the first attempt.)
+Assuming that you choose to track mountain gorillas and chimps, you can be almost certain of encountering these charismatic apes in their natural habitat.
+(The success rate for chimp trekking is slightly lower than for gorillas, but most itineraries allow for a second opportunity should you fail on the first attempt.)
 When it comes to the legendary Big Five, elephant and buffalo are very common in Queen Elizabeth and Murchison Falls National Parks, and both parks are quite reliable for lions and more occasionally leopards.
-Ziwa Rhino Sanctuary is home to Uganda’s only rhinos, which can be tracked on foot.
+Ziwa Rhino and Wildlife Ranch is home to Uganda’s only rhinos, which can be tracked on foot.
 Over the course of a 12-day safari, you’re also likely to see half a dozen forest monkey species, a similar number of different antelope, and other iconic African creatures such as giraffe, zebra and hippo.
 Most visitors to Uganda are struck by the incredibly varied and colorful birdlife.
 Depending on how closely you pay attention, you might spot anything from 100 to 350 bird species on a 12-day safari, including the likes of great blue turaco, African fish eagle and shoebill.”

 4